Tyagdit/noobis/README.md

 #### Caddy

-- Services that need to be reverse-proxied from caddy should have a consul tag `userfacing-<subdomain>` so consul-template can filter with the `userfacing-` part and the `<subdomain>` part becomes the subdomain that caddy serves
+- Services (i.e Nomad tasks) that need to be reverse-proxied from caddy should have a consul tag `userfacing:<subdomain>:<port>` where:
+    - The `userfacing` part is used to find this service
+    - The `<subdomain>` is the subdomain that caddy should use to reverse-proxy to this service
+    - The `<port>` is the port on the host (i.e the client node) of the service to which caddy should reverse-proxy
 - Only http(s) traffic is allowed into caddy
 - Caddyfile is generated using [consul-template](https://github.com/hashicorp/consul-template)